Aldo de Nigris: Return to C.F. Monterrey 2015

 On 10 June 2015, de Nigris returned to Rayados.
 Yet the exact amount of the transaction is not known.
-He retired on 2017.
+He retired in 2017.

 International career

 De Nigris was called up to the Mexico national football team for the friendly matches against Bolivia on 24 February 2010 and New Zealand on 3 March 2010.
-Mexico defeated Bolivia 5–0, in which de Nigris entered to the game as a substitute.
+Mexico defeated Bolivia 5–0, in which de Nigris entered the game as a substitute.
 He started in his first game for Mexico against New Zealand, in which he played the first forty-five minutes, until being taken off at half-time.
 Mexico would win 2–0.
 He was left out of Javier Aguirre's 23-man squad for the 2010 FIFA World Cup due to an ankle injury, in which he took 12 weeks to recover.

 On 29 March 2011, he scored his first international goal in a friendly match against Venezuela.